Cherry Coulis —a luscious cherry sauce with an hint of almond, perfect for topping desserts like New York Cheesecake

 In my opinion, the best method for making this delicious fruit sauce is to cook the fruit with sugar so that it melts which solves the graininess problem.

-Bring the pot to a rolling boil over low to medium heat.
 Place pitted and halved cherries into a small saucepan with water, sugar and lemon juice.
 Bring mixture to a boil over medium heat.
 Cook until cherries are soft (about 5 minutes).
 Add the almond extract before turning off the heat.

 Next, purée the cooked fruit in a blender and strain through a fine-mesh strainer.
 Chill to serve cold or use it immediately if you’d like it warm.

-Delicious meets scrumptious with a slice of wonderful New York-style cheesecake.
+Delicious meets scrumptious with a slice of wonderful New York-Style Cheesecake.
 Grab the detailed recipe with tons of tips for success below